dimanikulin/fva/FVADocMD/VIEWFUNCTIONAL.md

 ### FVA Software dictionary
 FVA Software dictionary is data used along with FVA Software internal metadata.

+## Logging
+All the main components interact with the Logging component to log the important events during processing.
+During logging the logging component uses a "log level" setting got from FVAConfigurator.
+The log shall be present as a CSV file with name of component it was created by.
+The format of log file shall be following:
+TBD

 # Definitions, Acronyms, Abbreviations
 | # | Abbreviation or Acronym | Definition     |